 - Form vs function.
 Dental implants both look and feel like a natural tooth and they restore function to the mouth.
 They help with biting, eating and chewing as well improved cosmetic appearance.
 While veneers do not improve the teeth function they do create a more cosmetically pleasing smile and can boost your confidence in your smile.

 - What they treat.
 Dental implants in London replace missing teeth and they can come in many forms and types for example, an implant retained denture which permanently fixes a denture to your jawbone to replace a whole row of teeth.
 Veneers, on the other hand address a range of cosmetic concerns.
 If you have a chipped, broken, discoloured or malformed tooth, for example, a veneer it can help blend this tooth back into your smile.

 How veneers are placed

 Veneers are placed very differently to dental implants as they don’t require any surgery.
 First, impression are taken of your teeth so that we may create your veneers to fit and shape to your natural tooth shape.
 Some minor preparation of your tooth is undergone by essentially roughing up the surface ever so slightly, which helps the work of the dental adhesive used to fix them in place.
 Shortly after this process has been done and your veneers are made, we can then place them on your teeth to create a new smile.

 How dental implants are placed

 Dental implants in Clapham Common, London, are slightly more invasive than veneers, but you only require a minor surgery that only requires local anaesthetic.
 Each treatment journey varies between patients, as a lot of it can depend on how quickly you heal after the first placement.
 The root is placed into the jawbone and gums which is then left to heal, which may take a few months.
 The second stage is often placing the crown, the part that looks like a tooth.

-Whether you’re considering veneers or dental implants in London, visit Crescent Lodge Dental Practice to transform your smile today.
+Whether you’re considering veneers or dental implants in London, get in touch with Crescent Lodge Dental Practice to transform your smile today.